 Apart from his research, James enjoys music, literature, and languages.
 A native of Texas, he also has a great affinity for the outdoors.

 James holds an M.S. in Human-Centered Design and Engineering from the University of Washington and a B.A. in English Literature from Seattle Pacific University.

-advertising, games, task and goal management, augmented reality, literature, narrative, philosophy, human-computer interaction, education
+philosophy, ethics, attention, persuasive technology, behavioral economics, games, task and goal management, virtual reality, augmented reality, literature, narrative, human-computer interaction, education, advertising, product design

 Positions held at the OII

 - DPhil student, October 2011 - April 2015